SophieDufrane/project2-rockPaperScissors/README.md

   ![Game Console](assets/media/rock_paper_scissors_console.png)

 - **Rules Section**
-  - The game includes a toggle button at the top of the game console, that hides or displays the rules.
+  - The game includes a toggle button at the top of the console section, that hides or displays the rules.
 This feature ensures that players can quickly made their choice and learn the winning combinations.
-The toggle function improves the overall visual by decluttering the game screen.
+The toggle function enhances the overall user experience by decluttering the game area.
+When the rules are visible, the button prompts the player to hide the section again, ensuring a focused game interface.

   ![Rules Section](assets/media/rock_paper_scissors_toggle_rules.png)

 - **Score section**
   - The game tracks the player's and Capitain Kirk's scores in real-time.
+It also tracks the rounds number.
 The first to reach 5 points is declared winner.
-The score resets with a simple "Restart" button.

   ![Score Section](assets/media/rock_paper_scissors_score_section.png)

 - **Result display**
   - The result of each round is dynamically updated.
 It also shows what rule determined the winner.
-For example, if you win with "Rock crushes Scissors," it’s immediately displayed offering a clear feedback.
+For example, if you loose with "Paper covers Rock", it’s immediately displayed offering a clear feedback.

   ![Result display](assets/media/rock_paper_scissors_result_display.png)